 In just a few weeks, many families around the world will be gathering for multi-course meals to celebrate the Lunar New Year (also known as Chinese New Year).
 February 11th marks the end of the Year of the Rat and on February 12th the Year of the Ox begins.

-According to Chinese astrology, those born in the Year of the Rooster are honest, independent, loyal and trustworthy.
-If you were born in 1921, 1933, 1945, 1957, 1969, 1981, 1993, or 2005, you are a Rooster.
+According to Chinese astrology, those born in the Year of the Ox are loyal, hardworking, grounded, reliable and gentle.
+If you were born in 1937, 1949, 1961, 1973, 1985, 1997, or 2009, you are an Ox.

 The Lunar New Year is celebrated by the Chinese, Vietnamese, Japanese, Korean, Mongolians and Tibetans.
 Many of the festivities center around food and dishes are chosen because they symbolize health, prosperity, or luck.

 Here are 12 foods and their symbolic meanings that you might find during Lunar or Chinese New Year:

 Usually served whole for New Year meals, a chicken represents family togetherness.

 Dumplings appear on many New Year menus as they represent increased wealth in the coming year.

 The literal translation means “year higher” and those who eat it will have more prosperity and general improvement from the previous year.
 You can get the recipe for Stir Fried Sticky Rice Cake here.

 Longer than normal noodles, they’re served uncut and represent a long life.